CANITEY/obsidian/5 - Main Notes/passive info gathering - wide scope.md

 https://bgp.he.net/ - website
 ```
 ## CIDRs gathering
-CIDRs are an ip range in a subnet mask `192.168.1.1/24` for example
+CIDRs are an ip range in a subnet mask `192.168.1.1/24` for example, you gather them

 # References